stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

 The `apiKeys` collection can be used to easily display the API Keys back to the Developer in your application's UI in addition to general purpose API key management.
 {% enddocs %}

-Let's start with creating APIs keys for an Account
+Let's start with creating APIs keys for an Account.

 ### Creating API Keys for an Account

 Creating an API Key is a simple method call on the `Account`.
-The method will create a new API Key (id and secret) associated with that `Account` and later accessible via the account's `apiKeys` property.
+The method will create a new API Key (Id and Secret) associated with that `Account` and later accessible via the account's `apiKeys` property.

     APIKey apiKey = account.createApiKey();